MIT shares draft of five-year strategic DEI plan, focuses on underrepresented community members

 A final plan addressing diversity, equity, and inclusion is expected to be produced by the end of the semester.

-MIT’s Minority Introduction to Engineering and Science (MITES) program administrator Adriana Espinal reached out to The Tech, writing that she “participated in the open forums organized by the Steering team, and this first draft shows they are actively listening to the community and incorporating our feedback and thoughts.”
+MIT’s Minority Introduction to Engineering and Science (MITES) program administrator Adriana Espinal wrote to The Tech that she “participated in the open forums organized by the Steering team, and this first draft shows they are actively listening to the community and incorporating our feedback and thoughts.”

 “I am hopeful for the next stages of this plan, and developing concrete goals, metrics and accountability practices that will move us forward as a community."

 MIT community members are encouraged to reach out to the DEI team with feedback and thoughts on the plan.
 Feedback can be submitted via email to firstname.lastname@example.org or via the feedback textbox.

 Update 4/14/21: A previous version of this article wrote that Adriana Espinal reached out to The Tech to provide comment.
 In fact, The Tech reached out to Espinal for comment.